 Thankfully for most people, this task of drilling larger holes around the home or garden, is not something that you will have to do very often.
 There will of course be times when you will need to be able to do this.
 Mainly larger holes are required to help run pipes, cables, drill through drywall and uses of this nature.

 When you need to though, it is important to have the right tools for the job, as otherwise it is impossible to get it done.
+Even if it's just a small hole you are drilling then you will still need the correct drill bit for wood.
 Below I have shown what options are available to be able to drill larger holes in a variety of materials.

 Let's get started with the most popular material that people need to drill large holes through, which is of course wood.